Click here to download a PDF of this information.

 There are newer classes of medications that target inflammation.
 These are Janus kinase (JAK) inhibitors and sphingosine-1-phosphate (S1P) inhibitors.
 JAK inhibitors typically work faster than biologics, pose no risk for immunogenicity, and are easy and convenient to take since they are in pill form.
 These include a pan-JAK-inhibitor tofacitinib (Xeljanz® for ulcerative colitis) and a selective JAK-inhibitor upadacitinib (Rinvoq® for Crohn’s disease and ulcerative colitis).

 S1P inhibitors are immunomodulators and act as a receptor agonist, sequestering lymphocytes to peripheral lymphoid organs and away from their sites of chronic inflammation.
-These include ozaminod (Zeposia®), which is currently only available for individuals with ulcerative colitis.
+These include ozaminod (Zeposia®) and etrasimod (Velsipity™), which are currently only available for individuals with ulcerative colitis.

 Biologics (Large Molecules)